amizz/foodbear-api/README.md

 npm run dev:watch #auto reload
 ```

-> We will not be running the app on docker due to poor performance when reloading/restarting app in Windows.
-If you want to run it through docker, then just uncomment the app section in the docker-compose.yml.
+> We will not be running the app on docker due to poor performance when reloading/restarting app in Windows..

 ## API Route Documentation